Victor-Stein/Cov.e/README.md

 Cov.e project (new seperate repo)

-This project aims at predicting analysing COVID-19 Data and predict the evolution of the number of cases and deaths.
+This project aims at analysing COVID-19 Data and predicting the evolution of the number of cases and deaths.
 The project is divided into 4 main phases:
 1) Data selection
 2) Exploratory Analysis & Preprocessing
 3) Predictive ML Modeling